hackbrightacademy/explore-python/contents/basics-2.rst

 **In the above code, what part is the variable?**

-.. topic:: ``hackbright``
-  :class: hover-reveal

-  We can think of this like a nickname for some actual value that exists (a string, in this case).

 **In the above code, which part is the value that the variable represents?**

-.. topic:: ``"balloonicorn, magic, and python"``
-  :class: hover-reveal

-  This string is the value that the variable ``hackbright`` represents.

 The line of Python assigns that string to the variable **hackbright**.
 Now, if I want to print my string, I can do the following::